sherlock-audit/2023-02-gmx-judging/README.md

 some calculations such as position.sizeInTokens would not make sense if the price is zero or negative so I believe the contracts in the current state cannot support these values and the markets would need to be manually settled

+**hack3r-0m**

+Escalate for 10 USDC

+This issue should be invalid, because of how unlikely this is to be happen.
+A same argument (with similiar unlikely odds) can be made that positions cannot be liquidated if ethereum goes down as a network.

+**sherlock-admin**

+ > Escalate for 10 USDC
+>
+> This issue should be invalid, because of how unlikely this is to be happen.
+A same argument (with similiar unlikely odds) can be made that positions cannot be liquidated if ethereum goes down as a network.

+You've created a valid escalation for 10 USDC!

+To remove the escalation from consideration: Delete your comment.

+You may delete or edit your escalation comment anytime before the 48-hour escalation window closes.
+After that, the escalation becomes final.

+**IllIllI000**

+`There is a viable scenario (even if unlikely)` https://docs.sherlock.xyz/audits/judging/judging .
+This is a valid risk and is easily protected against.
+CEX securities go to zero all the time, and as crypto grows and ages, the same will become true for DAO tokens

+**hrishibhat**

+Escalation rejected

+Although unlikely, a zero price should not break the liquidations.
+Considering this a valid medium

+**sherlock-admin**

+> Escalation rejected
+>
+> Although unlikely, a zero price should not break the liquidations.
+> Considering this a valid medium

+This issue's escalations have been rejected!

+Watsons who escalated this issue will have their escalation amount deducted from their next payout.

+**xvi10**

+this is a valid issue, but as mentioned the market needs to be manually settled as some calculations may not make sense for zero or negative values

 # Issue M-21: Trades in blocks where the bid or ask drops to zero will be priced using the previous block's price